ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 in the league doesn't already have a residency deal there.
-At the end of Step 1 of the post-game sequence, a coach that wishes to strike a residency deal should roll a D6 on the table below, applying the following modifierrs:
+At the end of Step 1 of the post-game sequence, a coach that wishes to strike a residency deal should roll a D6 on the table below, applying the following modifiers:

-* If the team won the game, apply a +1 modifierr.
+* If the team won the game, apply a +1 modifier.
-* If the team lost the game, apply a -1 modifierr.
+* If the team lost the game, apply a -1 modifier.
 * If the team has an Ongoing Sponsorship, apply a

-+1 modifierr (+2 if their Ongoing Sponsorship is a Major Sponsorship).
++1 modifier (+2 if their Ongoing Sponsorship is a Major Sponsorship).

 * If the team's Dedicated Fans characteristic is 4

-or more, apply a +1 modifierr.
+or more, apply a +1 modifier.
 * If the team's Dedicated Fans characteristic is 7

-or more, apply a +2 modifierr.
+or more, apply a +2 modifier.

 RESIDENCY TABLE